ondat/documentation/docs/concepts/move.md

 ## Large volumes

-Syncing large volumes can take a long time depending on the amount of data and cluster's technical specifications (disks, bandwidth, etc) thus we recommended the use of an equality long timeout for this operation.
+Syncing large volumes can take a long time depending on the amount of data and cluster's technical specifications (disks, bandwidth, etc) thus we recommended the use of a long timeout for this operation.

 The global `timeout` flag is available for all commands.